prateeksarangi/Vision_Intelligence_and_Machine_Learning_Edx/README.md

 My coursework for the the EdX course by the University of Pennsylvania.

-Remaining code will not be uploaded.
+Remaining code will be uploaded soon.

 The course is free here: https://www.edx.org/course/robotics-vision-intelligence-machine-pennx-robo2x